Skip to main content

 .end_cell();

-However, instead of step-by-step serialization of all fields, usually developers use shortcuts.
+However, instead of serializing all fields step-by-step, developers usually use shortcuts.
 Thus, let's consider how messages can be sent from the smart contract using an example from elector-code.

 () send_message_back(addr, ans_tag, query_id, body, grams, mode) impure inline_ref {